Photo by Danielle Ezzo

 BOOKS

-Contemporary Absurdities, Existential Crises, and Visual Art (forthcoming, 2024)
+Contemporary Absurdities, Existential Crises, and Visual Art (Intellect, 2024)

-ASAP/Journal. (forthcoming) “Extreme Capitalism: The Absurd Performance of Jennifer Lyn Morone, Inc.”
+ASAP/Journal.
+2023.
+“Extreme Capitalism: The Absurd Performance of Jennifer Lyn Morone, Inc.”

 Woman’s Art Journal.
 2023.
 Review of Judith Brodsky’s Dismantling the Patriarchy Bit by Bit.
 Vol 44, no. 1.